Israeli attack on Doha: U.S. attempt to create Gulf–Israel security alignment

-Israel's vow to kill all Hamas leaders
+Israel's targeted killing of Hamas leaders

 The Israeli government has publicly acknowledged its a policy of targeted killings of members of Palestinian militant organizations since at least 2001.
 Khalil al-Hayya, a reported target of this air strike, was previously targeted by a 2007 assassination attempt, which killed at least seven of his family members.
 His home in Gaza was struck by an airstrike in the 2014 Gaza War.

 Following the October 7 attacks in 2023 which started the Gaza war, Israel vowed to kill all Hamas leaders.
 Israel has, however, participated in mediated negotiations with Hamas, through Qatar, which has since the start of the war hosted negotiations in Doha, maintaining contacts with both sides; senior Israeli officials have travelled to the emirate repeatedly to discuss the release of hostages held in Gaza.

 Following the 2024 assassination of Mohammed Deif (13 July) and Ismail Haniyeh (31 July), and the killing of Yahya Sinwar (16 October), al-Hayya—a founding member of Hamas and its chief negotiator—became one of five members of the newly formed "temporary committee", a provisional top decision-making body whose other members are Mashal, Zaher Jabarin, Muhammad Ismail Darwish, and a fifth unknown member.

 On 31 August 2025, IDF chief of staff Eyal Zamir stated that Israel was seeking to kill Hamas officials across the Middle East, telling reserve soldiers that "Hamas will have no place to hide from us" and that all figures, senior or junior, would be struck wherever found.